PhaserEditor2D/PhaserEditor2D-v3-docs/asset-pack-editor/index.rst

  });

 Every file type can be loaded using its configuration object, that is just a JSON object.
-Following this logic, Phaser_ has an especial type of files that contains the configurations of other files, it is the |AssetPackFile|_.
+Following this logic, Phaser_ has a special type of files that contains the configurations of other files, it is the |AssetPackFile|_.

 You can load an |AssetPackFile|_ using the ``pack(...)`` method of the loader: